sankaran45/CliNER/README.rst

     cliner predict --txt data/examples/ex_doc.txt --out data/test_predictions/ --format i2b2 --model models/foo.model

 In this example, we use the models/foo.model CliNER model that we built up above.
 This model is used to predict concepts in i2b2 format for the "ex_doc.txt" file.
-This generates a file named "ex_doc.con" and stores it in the specified output directory.
+This generates a file named "ex_doc.con" and stores it in the specified output directory (data/test_predictions).

 (4) Evaluation

 This allows us to evaluate how well CliNER does by comparing it against a gold standard.

-    cliner evaluate --txt data/examples/ex_doc.txt --gold examples --predictions data/test_predictions/ --format i2b2
+    cliner evaluate --gold data/examples --predictions data/test_predictions/ --format i2b2

 Evaluate how well the system predictions did.
 Both sets of data must be in the same format, and that format must be specified.
-This means that both the examples and data/test_predictions directories contain the file pretend.con.
+This means that both the examples and data/test_predictions directories contain the file ex_doc.con.

 Optional Resources
 --------